 Place a Snellen test card on the wall at a distance of ten, fourteen, or twenty feet, and devote half a minute a day, or longer, to reading the smallest letters you can see, with each eye separately, covering the other with the palm of the hand in such a way as to avoid touching the eyeball.
 Keep a record of the progress made, with the dates.
 The simplest way to do this is by the method used by oculists, who record the vision in the form of a fraction, with the distance at which the letter is read as the numerator and the distance at which it ought to be read as the denominator.
 The figures above, or to one side of, the lines of letters on the test card indicate the distance at which these letters should be read by persons with normal eyesight.
 Thus a vision of 10/200 would mean that the big C, which ought to be read at 200 feet, cannot be seen at a greater distance than ten feet.
 A vision of 20/10 would mean that the ten line, which the normal eye is not ordinarily expected to read at a greater distance than ten feet, is seen at double that distance.
-This is a standard commonly attained by persons who have size on a white card, or on a piece of white paper. practiced my methods.
-The approximate diameter of these letters, reading
+This is a standard commonly attained by persons who have practiced my methods.

-Another and even better way to test the sight is to compare the blackness of the letter at the nearpoint and at the distance, in a dim light and in a good one.
+Another and even better way to test the sight is to compare the blackness of the letter at the near-point and at the distance, in a dim light and in a good one.
 With perfect sight, black is not altered by illumination or distance.
 It appears just as black at the distance as at the near-point, and just as black in a dim light as in a good one.
 If it does not appear equally black to you under all these conditions, therefore, you may know that your sight is imperfect.

-Children under twelve years who have not worn glasses are usually cured of defective eyesight by the above method in three months, six months, or a year.
+worn glasses are usually cured of defective eyesight by the above method in three months, six months, or a year.
 Adults who have never worn glasses are benefited in a very short time -- a week or two -- and if the trouble is not very bad, may be cured in the course of from three to six months.
 Children or adults who have worn glasses, however, are more difficult to relieve, and will usually have to practice the methods of gaining relaxation described in other chapters; they will also have to devote considerable time to the treatment.